calvincodes/cs765-dc3/README.md

 `source setup.sh`

 ### Running application
-Once setup has been done, use only this command to start the application.
+Once setup has been done, use this command to start the application.
+Note that you do **NOT** have to run setup again.

 `python3 scripts/app.py`